EVODelavega/gimp-scripts/README.md

 Just copy this script to your `~/.gimp/scripts` directory.
 Note that this directory may not exist as such, but rather be called `.gimp-[version-number]`
 That's all.

+On Linux, running the `install.sh` script should do the trick.
+It moves the `bp-resize` and `gen-sprite` functions to your gimp directory.
+Tested on Debian, Ubuntu 14.04 and Slackware 14.

 ### Usage

 The basic command-line usage is as follows: